mpragnay/Recipe-Finder/README.md

 https://www.kaggle.com/datasets/wilmerarltstrmberg/recipe-dataset-over-2m/data
 Since the dataset file size is very big I couldn't include it here, you can clone my repo and download the dataset from above link.
 Make sure to name the file as recipes_data.csv
 I am instead using a smaller version of the dataset within 25mb.
+Also I implemented the integration with computer vision model for processing ingredients with a single top view image

 ## Deployment using WSGI server
 For local deployment running the flask app is enough, but to deploy on netlify, I used Gunicorn.
 The gunicorn.conf file serves for the important configurations and location of my flask app.